cs1302uga/cs1302-hw7.6/README.md

 1. Enter an invalid URL into the `TextField` and click the load button.
 The starter code includes a method called `alertError` that displays an error message within an `Alert` window.
 Take a minute to look over the code in that method.

-1. Consider the following screenshot and associated containment heirarchy:
+1. Consider the following screenshot and associated containment hierarchy:

    <table>
    <tr>